SELECT ART & POETRY

 |

-Medusa (2024) I cannot recall When I first felt their gaze Treasuring me, measuring me Like a prize to be won Their gaze roaming my body Assessing every inch From my hair Down to my feet Their eyes are sand paper, scraping Filing me down Making me small.
+Medusa (2022) I cannot recall When I first felt their gaze Treasuring me, measuring me Like a prize to be won Their gaze roaming my body Assessing every inch From my hair Down to my feet Their eyes are sand paper, scraping Filing me down Making me small.
 Distressed, bereft, I turned to Athena, I begged her: Goddess of wisdom Advise me, comfort me -- And it was there Poseidon found me.
-He grabbed the waves of my hair Forcefully, as if grabbing his horses' reigns Bringing foam to my lips Grunting in my ears of my eyes As blue as the sea.
-Later she found me Unconscious on her altar My blood defiling her temple And they say that in her divine, Omnipotent wrath, she punished me So they say Those ignorant fools Not understanding Their male gaze blind To justice served by a woman All who look upon me will turn into stone And ever since, nobody looks upon me Not even Poseidon Although the waves lap At my bare feet, and the salt Scraping my skin Softens and smoothes me Like an eel I walk on the shore Looking out at the sea As blue as my eyes My snakes twisting around me Free to walk as I please Head held high |
+He grabbed the waves of my hair As if grabbing his horses' reigns Bringing foam to my lips Grunting in my ears Of my sea-blue eyes.
+Later she found me Unconscious on her altar My blood defiling her temple And they say that in her divine, Omnipotent wrath, she punished me So they say Those ignorant fools Not understanding Their male gaze blind To justice served by a woman All who look upon me will turn into stone And ever since, nobody looks upon me Not even Poseidon Although the waves lap At my bare feet, and the salt Scraping my skin Softens and smoothes me Like an eel I walk on the shore Looking out at the eye-blue sea My snakes twisting around me Free to walk as I please Head held high |